app.loshadki

 • gi* - searching terms that start with gi in all the columns

-• "rm fr" - searching two terms that NEAR, search matches rm fr and rm -fR, but not rm --recursive -fR
+• "rm fr" - searching two terms that are NEAR, search matches rm fr and rm -fR, but not rm --recursive -fR

-• git OR svn - search for two terms in the columns, at least one of the terms should present
+• git OR svn - search for two terms in the columns, at least one of the terms should be present

 • git NOT commit - search for term git but without term commit